DSA Roadmap for Placements: What Matters in 2026

 How Many Problems Should You Actually Solve?

-The internet will tell you to solve 500+ problems.
+Internet says 500+.
 Some people brag about 1000+.
-Here is the honest truth: quality beats quantity by a massive margin.
+Here's the honest truth: quality beats quantity by a massive margin.

-A student who solves 200 problems thoughtfully — understanding each pattern, writing clean code, and reviewing solutions — will outperform someone who rushes through 500 problems copying solutions they half-understand.
+A student who solves 200 problems thoughtfully — understanding each pattern, writing clean code, and reviewing solutions they couldn't crack — will outperform someone who rushes through 500 problems copying solutions they half-understand.
+Every time.
+I've seen it happen over and over.

 My recommended target: 200-300 well-understood problems over 4-5 months.

-That breaks down to roughly 2-3 problems per day, which is sustainable alongside college coursework.
-On weekends, push to 4-5 problems per day.
+Breaks down to roughly 2-3 problems per day, which is sustainable alongside college coursework.
+Weekends, push to 4-5 problems per day.
+Rest days are important too.
+Your brain needs time to consolidate what you've learned.

 Platform Comparison